 The preventive care services described above may change as USPSTF, CDC and HRSA guidelines are modified.
-Examples of covered services included are routine annual physicals; immunizations; well-child care; well-woman exam and pap smear; breastfeeding support, services and supplies; cancer screening mammograms; bone density test; screening for prostate cancer and colorectal cancer (including routine colonoscopies); smoking cessation counseling services and healthy diet counseling; and obesity screening/counseling.
+Examples of covered services included are routine annual physicals; immunizations; well-child care; wellwoman exam and pap smear; breastfeeding support, services and supplies; cancer screening mammograms; bone density test; screening for prostate cancer and colorectal cancer (including routine colonoscopies); smoking cessation counseling services and healthy diet counseling; and obesity screening/counseling.
 Examples of covered services for women with reproductive capacity are female sterilization procedures and specified FDA-approved contraception methods with a written prescription by a health care practitioner, including cervical caps, diaphragms, implantable contraceptives, intra-uterine devices, injectables, transdermal contraceptives and vaginal contraceptive devices.
-Prescription contraceptives for women are covered under the pharmacy benefits administered by Caremark.
-To determine if a specific contraceptive drug or device is included in this benefit, contact Customer Service at the toll-free number on your identification <a href="
+Prescription contraceptives for women are covered under the pharmacy benefits administered by CVS Caremark.
+To determine if a specific contraceptive drug or device is included in this benefit, contact Customer Service at the toll-free number on your identification card.
+The list may change as FDA guidelines are modified.